aspose-slides/Aspose.Slides-Products/slides/java/conversion/ppsx-to-pptm/_index.md

 {{% blocks/products/pf/agp/content h2="How to Convert PPSX to PPTM Using Java" %}}

- In order to render PPSX to PPTM, weвЂ™ll use [Aspose.Slides for Java](https://products.aspose.com/slides/java) API which is a feature-rich, powerful and easy to use conversion API for Java platform.
+ In order to render PPSX to PPTM, we’ll use [Aspose.Slides for Java](https://products.aspose.com/slides/java) API which is a feature-rich, powerful and easy to use conversion API for Java platform.
 You can download its latest version directly from
  [Maven](https://repository.aspose.com/webapp/#/artifacts/browse/tree/General/repo/com/aspose/aspose-slides)